Madhawa97/ssd-life-calc/README.md

 brew install smartmontools
 ```

-Following command will create a file named "firstssdlc.txt" in your **home directory** including the [smartmontools](https://www.smartmontools.org/) terminal output,
+**Following command should be run only one time.** it will create a file named "firstssdlc.txt" in your **home directory** including the [smartmontools](https://www.smartmontools.org/) terminal output,

 ``` shell
 smartctl -a disk0 > ~/firstssdlc.txt
 ```
-Please store the date you created this file. that will be needed when you run the test.

 ## How to Use

-After few days of regular usage, you can check your SSD's usable time period.
+After few days of regular usage, you can check your SSD's usable time period. if will be more accurate with a longer period of time.

 **Locate the terminal to your Home directory** and run the `calc.py` python script.